Your renters insurance questions answered

 - Medical expenses

 Is renters insurance worth it?

-Imagine going away for a weekend, only to return home and realize your apartment was burglarized.
+Imagine going away for a weekend, only to return home to find your apartment was robbed.
 Your TV, computer, and other electronics are all gone.
-Your jewelry is too.
-Some of your furnishings have even been vandalized.
-Could you afford to replace everything yourself?
+Your jewelry is too and some of your furniture was vandalized.
+Can you afford to replace everything yourself?
 If you said no, then you need a renters insurance policy.

 How much does renters insurance cost?

-Renters policies can be as low $5 a month, a tiny fraction of what it would cost to replace even one of your stolen or damaged items.
-Rates vary by state and region, but renters policies are generally considered one of the most affordable types of insurance.
+Renters policies can be as low $5 a month, a fraction of what it may cost to replace even one of your stolen or damaged items.
+Although rates vary by state and region, renters insurance is generally one of the cheapest types of insurance.

 Pro tip: You may be able to save money by bundling your renters policy with your car insurance.